Natalia “manages to secure favourable outcomes for clients in cases that seem hopeless“.The Legal 500 UK 2017

-Natalia’s experience spans across many industry sectors including oil and gas, water, aluminum, metallurgical, banking, electricity/infrastructure, argotrading, construction, aviation, automobile, railway, pharmaceutical, telecommunications, plastic manufacturing and others.
+Natalia’s experience spans across many industry sectors including oil and gas, water, aluminium, metallurgical, banking, electricity/infrastructure, argotrading, construction, aviation, automobile, railway, pharmaceutical, telecommunications, plastic manufacturing and others.

 Natalia also has a strong focus on banking and financial services disputes.
 She is currently representing a group of clients against IG, a FTSE 250 spread betting company, in relation to IG’s handling of their EUR/CHF trades on 15 January 2015 after the Swiss National Bank removed the ‘floor’ exchange rate of 1.20 Swiss francs per Euro.
 Natalia is also currently acting in a high profile case against a UK national bank in a dispute concerning the attempted closure of several bank accounts.
 This case is focused on current banking industry practices in closing bank accounts of individuals with high profile and/or of non-British origin.

 Natalia is a regular speaker at conferences and she contributes to Financier Worldwide Magazine, Corporate Disputes, leading Russian legal publications Legal Insights and The Law.

 Natalia is recommended in The Legal 500 UK 2017 for Banking Litigation: Investment and Retail, Commercial Litigation, and International Arbitration, and is commended for having “extraordinary, high-quality analytical skills”.
 She is recognised by The Legal 500 and Chambers UK for her “fantastic experience and responsiveness”, for being an “extremely good tactical mind”, a “steely litigator with excellent litigation instincts” and she has been praised for her ability to “remain incredibly calm under pressure”.
 Chambers Global 2017 recognises Natalia as a Dispute Resolution Foreign Expert for Russia, and notes that she is a “very bright, robust and shrewd tactician who fights her client’s corner and goes the extra mile.”